anbuchelva/blog/source/_posts/integrate-netlify-cms-with-hexo.md

 This file would override the settings, that you mention in the netlify setting page.

 #### Use Cloudinary as media folder
-{% note info %}This is optional.{% endnote %}
+{% note default %}This is optional.{% endnote %}
 Hosting images in the git repo is a bad idea, as the repo size would gradually increase when new posts are added with new images.
 Also GitHub started [providing free private repositories](/git/github-offers-unlimited-free-private-repositories/), you might want the source of your site contents to be hidden from others.
 So, I would suggest using http://cloudinary.com for hosting the site images.

 You need to create a free account from cloudinary and get the required details from the dashboard page.
 Then configure the `source/admin/config.yml` file as like below; refer lines between 7 and 13.

 Documentation on configuring netlify with clouodinary is available [here](https://www.netlifycms.org/docs/cloudinary/), if you wish to tweak further.

 {% code source/admin/config.yml %}
 backend:
   name: git-gateway
   branch: source # Branch to update (optional; defaults to master)